EricBalingit/game-programming-md/src/chapter-1.md

 It can be difficult starting out when learning to program.
 In this chapter we will start from the very bottom, learning about the most basic things you need to know about Javascript.
-The first section, Chapter 1.1, covers variables, arrays and loops.
+The first section, Chapter 1.1, covers variables, arrays, loops and logic.
 In section 1.2 we learn about the usefulness of functions to help organize code and make it more useable.
-By "make it more useable" In mean, basically, code, the text that you write in the editor, is not only a program, but it is a document, a record, a place to store something that you'very written.
+By "make it more useable" I mean, basically, code, the text that you write in the editor, is not only a program, but it is a document, a record, a place to store something that you'very written.
 And it is also a resource.

 One of the biggest challenges when learning a new subject is how to deal with all the new information that gets thrown at you and how to manage and organize